If you’re looking for a laser engraving machine, both Glowforge’s and Snapmaker’s product ranges let you laser engrave and cut hobbyist projects.

 So, how do you decide which one is right for you?

-We’ll closely examine all the important aspects, from cutting area, material compatibility, and accuracy to software, assembly, and safety, so you’ll have all the information you need to make a decision.
+I’ll closely examine all the important aspects, from cutting area, material compatibility, and accuracy to software, assembly, and safety, so you’ll have all the information you need to make a decision.

 Snapmaker 2.0 AT